 That Cold, Dark, Damp Space

-If the water heater is located in a cold basement, wrapping it in a special “blanket” of insulation, available at your local home products store is well worth the cost, as it will enable the water heater to hold its heat more effectively, which will result in a more efficient water heater.
+If your water heater is located in a cold basement, it’s constantly working to keep the water inside it hot.
+You can significantly improve its efficiency by wrapping it in a special insulation “blanket,” which is readily available at most local home improvement stores.
+This simple addition is well worth the cost, as it helps the water heater retain heat more effectively.
+This means it won’t have to turn on as often, resulting in lower energy consumption and a more efficient appliance.

 Out in the Bitter Cold